-The ventricles then contract to push the blood out of the heart into the blood vessels of the lungs and to the rest of the body.
+- The ventricles then contract to push the blood out of the heart into the blood vessels of the lungs and the rest of the body.

-Specialized heart cells coordinate the contractions by means of electrical signals.
+- Specialized heart cells coordinate the contractions using electrical signals.

-These specialized cells consist of the SA or sinus node in the right atrium and the AV node and the bundle of His in the wall between the right and left ventricles.
+- These specialized cells consist of the SA or sinus node in the right atrium, the AV node, and the bundle of His (atrioventricular bundle) in the wall between the right and left ventricles.

-The SA node, the natural pacemaker of the heart, starts the electrical signals and transmits them to the AV node.
+- The SA node, the heart's natural pacemaker, starts the electrical signals and transmits them to the AV node.

-The AV node then activates the bundle of His and its branches, resulting in contraction of the ventricles.
+- The AV node then activates the bundle of His and its branches, resulting in the contraction of the ventricles.

-SA node and AV node and the path of the electrical impulse into the ventricles through the bundle of His and to the right and left ventricle nerve bundles (RB and LB) to complete a heartbeat
+- SA node and AV node and the path of the electrical impulse into the ventricles through the bundle and to the right and left ventricle nerve bundles (RB and LB) to complete a heartbeat.

 In supraventricular tachycardia, the heart rate is sped up by an abnormal electrical impulse starting in the atria.